Basje1975/datinggame/README.md

       "How do you imagine our ideal romantic getaway?", "What’s a song that always reminds you of me or us?", "What’s one way I can show you love that you might not expect?"
+      "What’s one thing I do that instantly makes you feel loved?"
+      "How do you like to be supported when you’re stressed or anxious?"
+      "What’s a fear you’ve overcome with my help or support?"
+      "What’s your favorite way for us to spend a lazy day together?"
+      "How do you feel about sharing your dreams and goals with me?"
+      "What’s a small gesture I do that means a lot to you?"
+      "What’s something you want us to learn or grow in as a couple?"
+      "How do you like to reconnect after a disagreement?"
+      "What’s your favorite way to show affection without words?"
+      "What’s one thing you wish I knew about your past?"
+      "How do you feel about vulnerability in our relationship?"
+      "What’s a moment when you felt truly understood by me?"
+      "What’s something new you’d like to try to deepen our bond?"
+      "How do you like to celebrate our milestones together?"
+      "What’s a secret wish you have for our future?"
+      "What’s your love language, and how do you like it expressed?"
+      "How do you feel about sharing your insecurities with me?"
+      "What’s a moment when you felt proud of us as a couple?"
+      "What’s your favorite way to say “I love you” without words?"
+      "How do you imagine us growing old together?"
     ],
     spicy: [
       "What’s your favorite type of kiss to start things off?",